epfl-dlab/Quotebank/phases.md

 Attempt 1 at fixing the above legacy issues: capitalization is kept as in the original text obtained from Spinn3r.
-However, due to a bad BASH environment variable, data was written as ASCII, such that non-ASCII characters still appear as "?".
+However, due to a bad BASH environment variable, text was written to disk as ASCII, such that non-ASCII characters still appear as "?".

 ## Phase E (since 2014-05-22)

-Attempt 2 at fixing the above legacy issues: capitalization is kept as in the original text obtained from Spinn3r, and output is now written as proper UTF-8 Unicode.
+Attempt 2 at fixing the above legacy issues: capitalization is kept as in the original text obtained from Spinn3r, and output is now finally written as proper UTF-8 Unicode.